Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 One's bald, one's in a boat, they're both unconscious!
 Is that another Goober joke?
 No!
-No one's flying the plane!
+No one's swimming the plane!
 This is JFK control tower, Flight 356.
 What's your status?
 This is Vanessa Bloome.
 I'm a florist from New York.
 Where's the pilot?